Grades 6-9

 TAG: Torah, Avodah, G’milut Chasadim

-TAG is our sixth through tenth grade program.
+TAG is our sixth through ninth grade program.
 Here we take what we’ve learned as children and put it into practice!
 Classes run from 6:30-8:00 on Wednesdays.

-Sixth through ninth graders choose from a variety of electives that encourage us to continue learning and living Jewishly.
-Past electives have included:
+Sixth through ninth graders engage with a variety of topics that encourage them to continue learning and living Jewishly.
+Past focuses have included:

 • Jewish History through Synagogue Architecture